ronaldmego/AI-Chrome-Extension-Calculator/privacy_policy.md

 ## Contact

-For questions or concerns regarding the privacy policy of Simple Calculator Chrome Extension, please contact the development team via email at info@mgoconsulting.tech.
+For questions or concerns regarding the privacy policy of Simple Calculator Chrome Extension, please contact the development team via email at info@mgoconsulting.io